pre-mRNA/mageck-vispr-fork/README.md

 Open a terminal in this directory and issue

-    python setup.py test
+    python setup.py nosetests

 If you can choose, use Python 3 for VISPR, because it will be faster.

-# I don't have a working Python installation
+## I don't have a working Python installation

-Install miniconda for Python 3.4 from here: http://conda.pydata.org/miniconda.html
+Install Miniconda for Python 3 from here: http://conda.pydata.org/miniconda.html
+This will install a minimal Python 3, together with the conda package manager.

-Then, open a terminal in this directory and issue
+Then, open a terminal in this directory and execute

     conda install --file conda.txt

 to install all required packages.
-Then, follow the procedure described under
+Finally, follow the procedure described under
-"I have a working Pyhton installation".
+"I have a working Python installation".